lcbb/PRISM_analysis/README.md

-#PRISM analysis
+# PRISM analysis
 - program to process and analyze [PRISM](http://www.biorxiv.org/content/early/2017/02/25/111625) images of neuronal synapses

 This program takes the PRISM images acquired using Perkin Elmer Opera Phenix High-Content Screening System as input,
-1. performs drift and flatfield corrections
+- performs drift and flatfield corrections
-2. parse images from the same well and save as individual MAT files
+- parse images from the same well and save as individual MAT files
-3. segment the images and save the masks
+- segment the images and save the masks
-4. extract features of synapses
+- extract features of synapses

 Example image data will be available soon

 # Usage
-Change "params.parentFolderForAnalysis" in `main.m` to the location of the image folders, and run `main.m`.
+Change `params.parentFolderForAnalysis` in `main.m` to the location of the image folders, and run `main.m`.
 Processed images will be saved at 'params.outputImgsPath'

 # Output Data structure

-Each "Rep#" folder contains one biological replicate (neuronal culture, plate, or batch), total 3 batches.
+Each `Rep#` folder contains one biological replicate (neuronal culture, plate, or batch), total 3 batches.
 Each sub-folder `RepX-Y` contains one replicate (well) within each biological replicate, total 3 wells.

 * MultiplexImageData.mat: parsed, unprocessed images